 Calendering

-Measures and limitations
+Measurements and limitations

-The measurements allowed in these processes depend on the thickness of the sheet and the radius of curvature.
+The measurements allowed in these processes depend on the thickness of the sheet metal and the radius of curvature.
 Consider a minimum diameter of 120 mm.

 How you can use it